kajo404/communly-backend/README.md

-# sebamaster-movie-backend application
+# Communly

-sebamaster-movie-frontend application can be found [here](https://github.com/sebischair/sebamaster-movie-frontend)
+The communly frontend application can be found [here](https://github.com/sebischair/sebamaster-movie-frontend)

 ## Prerequisites